 Friday at the Next Web a review of presentations

-An article, posted about 15 years ago filed in web, future, next, conference, review, talks & the.
+An article, posted more than 15 years ago filed in web, future, next, conference, review, talks & the.

 My ticket was sponsored by The Bean Machine.